Isleworth: Hospitals

+West Middlesex University Hospital

 This is a major acute hospital on the Twickenham Road, Isleworth, with 394 beds, providing the full range of services expected of a general hospital.
-It serves residents of both the London boroughs of Hounslow and Richmond.
+It serves residents of the London boroughs of Hounslow and Richmond.
 As a university hospital it is affiliated with Imperial College London.
 A programme of building, renovation and modernisation in recent years has resulted in the hospital offering modern facilities.